Max-spec007/Emotions-in-Motion-api/README.md

-# Emotions in Motion ~ A comment creator for the Soul.
+# Emotions in Motion API
 This repository serves as a special API that creates multiple comments.
 It allows users to register and create comments as they wish as well as an additional special feature of liking an unliking comments.